icedevml/react-native-hce-module-ios/packages/host-card-emulation/README.md

 This module provides a uniform low-level HCE API for both mobile platforms.

 > [!NOTE]
-> Raw native module's API specification is available in [packages/host-card-emulation/js/NativeHCEModule.ts](https://github.com/icedevml/react-native-host-card-emulation/blob/master/packages/host-card-emulation/js/NativeHCEModule.ts).
+> Raw native module's API specification is available in [packages/host-card-emulation/js](https://github.com/icedevml/react-native-host-card-emulation/blob/master/packages/host-card-emulation/js) subdirectory.
 > Check it out in order to understand what methods you can call against the module and what are the expected parameters/return values.

 > [!NOTE]